urban-tep/DDF-SDD/source/architecture/bc-pc/ProcessingandIngestionControl.rst

 The state of processing system instances is kept in report files automatically generated:

- * ingestion reports lists all files ingested so far to avoid duplicate transfers.
+ * ingestion reports lists all files systematically ingested so far to avoid duplicate transfers.
  * processing system instance reports lists all requests processed for systematic processing and for bulk production.
 This allows for recovery from failure and resume after interruption.

 In addition ingestion as well as processing change the state of HDFS EO Data and Processing Storage.